 It is important to screen for and treat Hb SS because, if left untreated, babies can die within their first year of life.

 Every cell of the human body needs oxygen.
 One job of our blood is to bring the oxygen we breathe from our lungs to the different parts of our body.
 Round or donut-shaped red blood cells carry the oxygen in the blood and can move easily through our blood vessels.

 Babies with sickle cell anemia (Hb SS) do not make enough healthy red blood cells.
-If your baby has Hb SS, his or her body makes some red blood cells that are a crescent or sickle shape rather than a round, donut shape.
+If your baby has Hb SS, their body makes some red blood cells that are a crescent or sickle shape rather than a round, donut shape.
 These unusually shaped cells do not last as long as normal red blood cells.
 This can lead to anemia (a low number of red blood cells).

 The sickle or crescent shaped cells also tend to get stuck in blood vessels.
 When this happens, some parts of the body may not get enough blood.
 If red blood cells are not able move through the blood vessels, the body cannot get enough oxygen.
 This can cause many of the signs mentioned in Early Signs.

 Hb SS is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for Hb SS, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with Hb SS is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

 Support for Sickle Cell Anemia